input-output-hk/cardano-sl/docs/delegation_design_spec.md

 band.

-In order for stakeholders to be able to delegate their stake to a pool, the wallet will provide a listing of stake pools.
+In order for stakeholders to be able to delegate their stake to a pool, the wallet will provide a listing of stake pools, in a section of the UI called the _delegation centre_.
 This listing will be ordered by the rewards that a user should expect if they were to delegate to that pool.
 Since those expected rewards depend not only on the costs and margin set by the stake pool operator, but also on